Systems and ML at Firefox: Index

 The Android side (Bug 2020402 / D286029, D289805, reviewer: manuel) was harder.
 Fenix uses a category-based configuration (AD, ANALYTIC, SOCIAL, CRYPTOMINING, FINGERPRINTING, CONTENT, FULL) that maps down to Gecko prefs at runtime through ContentBlocking.Settings, in a way you can’t parse from source.
 The only reliable way to know what Android sets is to run it.
 So I built a second pipeline that launches a Fenix nightly under instrumentation, navigates through both modes and both browsing contexts, reads the resolved prefs out of the running process, and emits them in the same schema as the desktop pipeline.
 The two outputs combine into a single matrix covering desktop Standard, desktop Strict, desktop Private, Android Standard, Android Strict, and Android Private.
 Three followup patches caught edge cases the original extension missed: pref comment parsing (Bug 2020396 / D286360), private-browsing cell labels (Bug 2020394 / D286358), and a Strict-mode resolver bug for Bounce Tracking Protection’s non-standard feature code (Bug 2020404 / D286581).

-1. Process boundary — block events fire in sandboxed content processes; the database lives in the privileged parent.
+- Process boundary — block events fire in sandboxed content processes; the database lives in the privileged parent.
 I put the aggregation service in the parent and exposed it over IPC, so the content process never touches the DB.
-Considered: content-side aggregation behind a policy check.
-Rejected because a policy can be mis-written; the process boundary can’t.
 Privilege boundary where the security model wants it, not where it’s convenient.

-2. Write volume — every page fires dozens of blocks.
+- Write volume — every page fires dozens of blocks.
 I pre-aggregated at write time and batched by category (20 DB ops → 6), so the read the user waits on stays cheap.
-Considered: a normalized origins table (heavier migration, join-heavy reads, for a column only the top-K query reads) and per-block direct writes (disk I/O behind every block).
 Pay the cost on write, because the read is on the critical path and the write isn’t.

-3. Freshness — recent blocks live in memory until a periodic flush, so the widget could read stale.
+- Freshness — recent blocks live in memory until a periodic flush, so the widget could read stale.
 I added a synchronous flush in the query path, at the storage layer rather than the caller.
-For the top-K query itself I considered a running heap maintained at write time, the classic streaming answer, and rejected it: the weekly candidate set is tiny, so sort-at-read costs microseconds while heap state would tax every write.
 Put the invariant where it can’t be forgotten.

-4. Schema migration — adding per-origin attribution meant migrating a schema already deployed in millions of profile databases.
-ALTER TABLE ADD COLUMN with a default is the one migration that can’t fail on a well-formed DB.
-Considered: rebuild-and-copy, which is rollback-capable but can fail mid-copy.
+- Schema migration — adding per-origin attribution meant migrating a schema already deployed in millions of profile databases.
+The migration runs once on open and can’t fail on a well-formed DB.
 It degrades gracefully because I can’t roll back a user’s machine.

 Main article: New Tab Privacy Metrics.